fixie-ai/ai-jsx/packages/docs/docs/tutorial/part2.md

 ```

 As before, we are using `<ChatCompletion>` to invoke the LLM, but this time we are
-calling it twice -- the first time with a fixed prompt, and the second time with a
+calling it three times -- the first time with a fixed prompt, and the second time with a
-prompt that includes the result of the first invocation.
+prompt that includes the result of the first invocation, and a third time that includes
+the result of the first two invocations.

 The `<Inline>` component renders each of its children in sequence.
 The first child is the first `<ChatCompletion>` with the initial static prompt.
 The second child of `<Inline>` is a string containing two newline characters.
 The third child is a *function* that takes a single argument -- `conversation` -- and returns
 a `<ChatCompletion>` component that invokes the LLM again.
 The `conversation` argument contains
 the state of the rendered output of the `<Inline>` component up to this point.
 In this way, you can build up a response consisting of multiple LLM invocations.
+The fourth child of `<Inline>` is another string containing two newline characters.
+Finally, the fifth child of `<Inline>` is another function that takes in the current state
+of the rendered output, and returns a `<ChatCompletion>` component that invokes the LLM
+a third time.

 ## The Inspector